Here's our guide to keeping your home safe from burglary. Find out which locks to fit and how to keep your garden secure

 - Always change locks immediately if your keys are lost or stolen, especially if your address is with them

-Obviously don't forget about your locks either!
-Check our our guide to choosing the right ones.
+And don't forget about your locks either!
+Check our our guide to choosing the right types of locks to secure your home.

 Gardens, garages and sheds